Slevinski/slevinski.github.io/series/university-of-iowa/entries/outreach-memo/handout.md

 - a short entry point before a longer deck
 - a bridge between practical support and long-term infrastructure discussion

-It should not be overloaded with too much detail.

-Instead, it should make it easy for someone to say:
+It works best when it stays light on detail and makes it easy for someone to say:

 - “I understand the opportunity”
 - “I understand why this matters now”